 - Iodine status.
 If discover that you have an iodine deficiency, higher doses of iodine may be necessary in order to refill your tank.
 Many iodine using practitioners recommend high doses between 12.5-50mg doses.
 According to Dr. Brownstein, a prominent iodine researcher, it usually takes 3 months of supplementing 50 mg of iodine to correct an iodine deficiency or a year with a 12.5mg dose.
-Although, there are plenty of people who have had great results at these doses, you should always work up slowly to allow your body time to adjust to the increased levels of iodine.
+Although, there are plenty of people who have had great results at these doses, there are also plenty of people that don’t!
+I would use some caution if you plan on supplementing higher than 1 mg.
+You should always work up slowly to allow your body time to adjust to the increased levels of iodine.
 Paul Jaminet recommends starting at 225 mcg and doubling the dose every month until you reach your desired iodine intake.
 He warns, “A too rapid increase in iodine may lead to a transient hyperthyroidism often followed by reactive hypothyroidism.
 However, if doses are altered gradually, normal human thyroids can adapt to excess intake of iodine by autoregulation.”
 Slow and steady seems to be the way to go.
 If you get tested and you are not iodine deficient, then Paul recommends eating iodine rich foods like eggs and sea food or supplementing with 225 mcg a day.

 - Bromide and Fluoride Toxicity.
 Some people have high levels of these toxic halogens that can interfere with iodine’s utilization in the body causing thyroid dysfunction (among other problems).
 Iodine displaces these toxic halogens allowing them to be excreted from the body.
 When I took my iodine loading test, I also had the lab look at my fluoride and bromide levels and was shocked to see neurotoxic levels of fluoride excreted.
 Iodine is one of the most effective way to remove these thyroid disruptors from the body.
 With continued supplementation, I am hoping to see my fluoride levels drop.